Houston Fibroids by Texas Endovascular

 Dr. Hardee and Dr. Fox also specialize in performing Uterine Fibroid Embolization (UFE), a less invasive treatment option for uterine fibroids and adenomyosis.
-We see patients at our Houston Fibroids locations in Katy, Bellaire, and Sugar Land for UFE consultations and treatment.
+We see patients at our Houston Fibroids locations in Katy, Houston, and Sugar Land for UFE consultations and treatment.

 What are uterine fibroids?